 Red borscht is not just a food staple in any Ukrainian household, but it is a national phenomenon!
 Every respectful Ukrainian homemaker will tell you that her (his) borscht is the best borscht you’ll ever have, swearing on the authenticity or family lineage of the recipe.
 With this in mind, let me humbly present you with the best borscht you’ll ever try.

 If I only could, I absolutely would make this borscht for everybody!!!
 For anyone to enjoy.
-Sharing this recipe and showing the way I’m making my red borscht is as close as I can come to satisfy this desire.
+Sharing this recipe and showing the way I’m making my red borscht is as close as I can come to satisfying this desire.
 Enjoy 💞

 watch me make it 💞